 Lemonade Cranberry Sauce

-With just 4 ingredients this is a cinch to make.
+With just 4 ingredients, this lemonade whole cranberry sauce is a cinch to make.

-Here’s one of my favorite recipes for cranberry sauce because it’s easy to make, just has a few ingredients and it can be made ahead of time.
+Here’s one of my favorite recipes for whole cranberry sauce because it’s easy to make, has only 4 ingredients and can be made ahead of time.

-It’s such a vibrant color and when served in a cute bowl it almost looks like a decoration on the dinner table.
+When served in a pretty bowl, the deep vibrant ruby-red color of the cranberry sauce almost looks like a decoration on the dinner table.

 Fresh cranberries, lemon, sugar and water